 2. How well does you tank clean during recirculation?
 Although a certain amount of the ammonia comes from Urea the bulk of

-comes from the fish feces.
+it comes from the fish feces.
 This is the waste from the fish that must be hard filtered out.
-If this waste is allowed to remain in the
+If this waste is allowed to remain in

 the tank for more than a few hours it will begin to break down and release the ammonia.
 Furthermore, the longer it stays

-water column the more it begins to dissolve creating even more problems.
-The smaller the piece of waste the a\harder it is to
+the water column the more it begins to dissolve creating even more problems.
+The smaller the piece of waste the a\harder it

-immediately reach in and remove it, you pretty much removed all of the sugar you put in the cup.
-Now, if you put it back in the cup
+cup and immediately reach in and remove it, you pretty much removed all of the sugar you put in the cup.
+Now, if you put it back

-grab it anymore.
-Just as it completely dissolved into the water, fish waste will as well and it re;eases all of its ammonia which
+you can't grab it anymore.
+Just as it completely dissolved into the water, fish waste will as well and it re;eases all of its ammonia

-then becomes nitrite.
+which then becomes nitrite.
 Technically you could not build a biofilter large enough to remove all of this ammonia.
-So we have to grab
+So we

-it out before it can be released in the tank.
-This is why how effective your solids filtration is so important and why it can
+have to grab it out before it can be released in the tank.
+This is why how effective your solids filtration is so important and why

 and why it can determine the size of the biofilter.